 The amount of Universal Credit you receive depends on your circumstances including the number of children you have, any disabilities, housing costs, childcare costs, savings, earnings and any other income.
 Your monthly Universal Credit payment will be based on these circumstances in the month before you are paid.
 This is called the assessment period.
 Your Universal Credit could vary each month if your circumstances change in the assessment period before your Universal Credit is paid.

-Universal credit is made up of different amounts called elements.
-The elements are all added together to give the maximum monthly amount of universal credit you could receive.
-This amount may be reduced depending on any other income you are getting.
+Universal Credit is made up of different amounts called elements.
+The elements are all added together to give the maximum monthly amount of Universal Credit you could receive.
+This amount may be reduced if you have any other income.

 Standard allowance element

-This is an amount given for each child but it is usually only given for two children however there are exceptions to this.
+This is a monthly amount given for each child you are responsible for.
+This is usually each child, or young person, for whom you get Child Benefit.
+It is normally only given for two children but there are exceptions to this.

-If Mary had 3 children born before 6 April 2017 she would get universal credit for all of them but would not get it for any other child born after this date unless that child had a disability.
+If Mary had 3 children born before 6 April 2017 she would get Universal Credit for all of them but would not get it for any other child born after this date.

 Disabled child elements